Welcome to today's edition of the Rush 24-7 podcast.

 We've had multi-bullet pistols over 150 years.

-They had the second amendment, 221 years.
+We had the Second Amendment, 221 years.

-We have had spectacular multiple murders for no obvious point other than celebrity.
+We have had spectacular, multiple murders for no obvious point other than celebrity accelerated like crazy the past 20 years.

-My point is, how do you blame the second amendment?
+My point is, how do you blame the Second Amendment?

 How do you blame the guns for that?

-The guns to do this kind of been around for all kinds of time, but you can peg other elements in our culture that have been around a lot less time and have a much more, if you want to start arguing, influence.
+The guns to do this kind of have been around for all kinds of time, but you can peg other elements in our culture that have been around a lot less time and have a much more, if you want to start arguing, influence.

 I didn't bring this up.

-I'm simply reacting to it like I always do.
+I'm simply reacting to it, like I always do.

-You want to start blaming the Second Amendment, you want to start blaming guns, then let's talk about it.
+You want to start blaming the Second Amendment?

 What are you shaking your head in there for?